-When I say we should all be upskilling I am not saying you should go out and sign up to year long courses that are going to cost the earth.
-There are more ways to learn and develop our skill set without breaking the bank and if you are willing to spend a little bit of time investing in yourself you will be a lot better off.
+When I say you should be upskilling I am not saying to go out and sign up to year-long courses that are going to cost the earth.
+There are more ways to learn and develop your skillset without breaking the bank and if you are willing to spend a little bit of time investing in yourself you will be a lot better off.

-1. Reading is an effective way to acquire knowledge and there are books for every subject imaginable with a wealth of information just waiting to be picked up and read.
-Books are generally inexpensive and with the birth of kindle you can order and start reading instantly.
+Reading is an effective way to acquire knowledge and there are books for every subject imaginable with a wealth of information just waiting to be picked up and read.
+Books are generally inexpensive and with the birth of Kindle, you can order and start reading instantly.

 Even if you don’t know what to learn about subjects like digital marketing or even motivation are topics that can benefit everyone in this age.
 After I was recommended it I recently read ‘The Subtle art of not giving a F**K’ and this was a brilliant book for motivation and learning to analyse what is important in your life.

 Short courses are another great way to boost your skills during the lockdown.
 I have found that Reed.co.uk has a database full of online short courses in a vast array of subjects some at amazingly low prices.

 These are perfect for boosting your skillset.
 I have carried out courses in digital marketing, basic Portuguese and I am currently doing a photography diploma.
 If you are just looking to do these to gain knowledge then you can find courses for peanuts but a lot of the cheap ones charge quite high fees to obtain a certificate after you have finished the course.
 So please make sure you check what the certificate price is and if you want to have the proof of doing the course then make sure you factor in this cost before signing up.